iankietzman-voeracity/Standardtechst/README.md

 **Standardtechst** is from the Danish *standardtekst*, meaning boilerplate, with some simple wordplay thrown in

+The logo is meant to evoke old bronze typesetting blocks, where the bare bronze shows through on the elevated letter ridges and everything else covered in ink

 Currently in initial development / pre-release phase

 ## Todo for initial release candidate 0.0.1: